Hypercubed/docpad-plugin-geturl/README.md

 # Get Url Plugin for [DocPad](http://docpad.org)

-Take a a href URL and an optional base URL and resolve them as a browser would for an anchor tag.
+Take a href URL and an optional base URL and resolve them as a browser would for an anchor tag.
 See examples below.

 ## Examples